Jeffrey Wendel, MBA, President and Chief Executive Officer

 Pat Donnelly, MBA, Chairman, Board of Directors

-Pat Donnelly, who has more than 35 years of industry experience, was most recently chairman and chief executive officer of Aptiv Solutions, a global pharmaceutical development services business acquired by ICON in May 2014.
-Prior to this, Donnelly served as president and chief executive officer and was one of the founders of PRA International (now PRA Health Sciences).
+Pat Donnelly, who has more than 35 years of industry experience, was most recently chairman and chief executive officer of Aptiv Solutions, a global pharmaceutical development services business he founded, which was acquired by ICON in May 2014.
+Prior to that, Donnelly served as president and chief executive officer and was one of the founders of PRA International (now PRA Health Sciences).
 He was instrumental in building PRA from a small regional contract research organization to a global industry leader.

 Donnelly received his bachelor’s degree from the University of Missouri in 1980 and an MBA from The Pennsylvania State University in 1984.